-Four grants were authorised under this category during the year totalling £16,825.
-Of the grants authorised under this category three were to charities previously known to the Trustees.
+Four grants were authorised under this category during the year totalling £37,556.
+This figure included two grants worth of £29,556 that would be paid over three years.
+Of the grants authorised under this category four were to charities previously known to the Trustees.